 Managing for income seems pretty straightforward, but maybe not so simple in execution.
 It basically means that my manager will arrange and rearrange my assets to make sure that income from them is enough to pay for my needs and maybe even some of my wants.

 And managing for risk means that someone who knows how to read a balance sheet will figure out how to keep my various investments on the safe side of risky.

 I’m grateful to Val Volkau for this perspective.
 I’m also grateful to John Bogle for starting The Vanguard Group and pioneering those low-expense index funds.
 And I’m even more grateful to billionaire investor Warren Buffett (the “Oracle of Omaha”—he’s fun to read about!) for investing in The Washington Post and guiding the Graham family owners to set up the journalists’ 401(k) plan at Vanguard.

-All in all, I remain undecided about professional portfolio, or wealth management, but if I do take the plunge it will be with realistic expectations.
+All in all, I remain undecided about a professional portfolio or wealth management, but if I do take the plunge, it will be with realistic expectations.
 And if you’re drawn to such management, be aware that new fiduciary rules took effect earlier this month, although the Trump administration is trying to get them delayed.
 (What, you didn’t know your adviser was supposed to have your best interests at heart??
-Pay attention!
-And perhaps read this New York Times article.)
+Pay attention!)

 This post was contributed by Nancy McKeon, our friend at mylittlebird.com.